ianstormtaylor/slate/docs/concepts/05-operations.md

 Operations are the granular, low-level actions that occur while invoking commands.
 A single high-level command could result in many low-level operations being applied to the editor.

 Unlike commands, operations aren't extendable.
-Slate's core defines all of the possible operations that can occur on a rich-text document.
+Slate's core defines all of the possible operations that can occur on a richtext document.
 For example:

 ```js
 editor.apply({